I have a vested interest in helping design better user experiences.

 • Service blueprints

-I quickly dive into creating low-level functional prototypes to understand the experience I am designing.
+I quickly dive into creating low-level functional prototypes to understand the user experience we are designing.

 I believe in early and frequent testing of design concepts to ensure that I reach my intended audience.

 I have experience evaluating testable prototypes in the field and in dialogue with the intended users and disciplinary experts.
 I use many of the same methods that I employ when conducting initial field research to understand how the audience engages with the designs.
-I am also comfortable with more structured usability testing when working with digital prototypes.
+I am also comfortable with more structured research formats for the development and delivery phases of the design process, i.e. focus groups, cognitive walkthroughs, and usability testing.

 I am a skilled communicator, teacher, and project manager.